As mountain bikers, the trails are our playground.

 For example, a total of 7 hours logged during the season would give (4x5) + (3x1) = 23 Bonus Points.
 The TTC Bonus Points max out at 25, so that it does not sway the series totals too significantly, although it can make a difference in rider standings.

-Simply log in to Pit Zone, navigate to the team dashboard, select “Report TTC Hours” and be ready with Date, Location, Zip Code, Type of Land Manager, and number of hours worked by individual team participants.
+• Coaches can simply log in to Pit Zone, navigate to the team dashboard, select “Report TTC Hours” and be ready with Date, Location, Zip Code, Type of Land Manager, and number of hours worked by individual team participants as well as family and friends of the team.
+All hours for a single event can be recorded in Pit Zone for all individuals at that same event.

-New this season, MICL core staff includes a Teen Trail Corps Coordinator.
+• Our MICL core staff includes a Teen Trail Corps Coordinator.
 You may recognize Kristen Ellis as a long-time coach with Linganore Mountain Bike Team, the MORE co-liaison of Windy Ridge Trails in Mount Airy, and a teen educator.
-You will see her at race events under the TTC tent.
-Stop by and say hello!
+You will see her at trailwork events and at race events throughout the season.
+Stop by the TTC tent and say hello!
 She can be reached at: kristen@marylandmtb.com